Webinar Series on Wetland Research and Innovation Launches This November

 The webinars reflect the powerful synergies created by the collaboration between the four projects, each contributing unique perspectives, methodologies, and case studies to support evidence-based solutions for wetland restoration and resilience.

-The Society of Wetland Scientists (SWS) European Chapter will also join the series, offering valuable insights into global opportunities for scientific collaboration and support within the wetland research community.
+The Society of Wetland Scientists (SWS) European Chapter also joins some of the sessions, offering valuable insights into global opportunities for scientific collaboration and support within the wetland research community.

 Whether you’re a scientist, policy expert, practitioner, or stakeholder, this is your chance to connect with key players shaping the future of Europe’s wetlands.